kardmode/kard_theme/README.md

-Kard Theme
+# Kard Theme

 Custom App for Frappe V12 that modifies the desktop as well as some other css changes.
-Has a settings page that customizes the theme.
+Has a settings page that customizes the theme. *Work In Progress*

-Option to add User Desktop Shortcuts as in v11.
+* Option to add User Desktop Shortcuts as in v11.
 With the ability to sort and hide.
-	Shortcuts can be of type doctype or report or custom link.
+	* Shortcuts can be of type doctype or report or custom link.

-Option to add a sidebar with a list of allowed modules.
+* Option to add a sidebar with a list of allowed modules.

-Option to add a grid of icons consisting of allowed modules.
+* Option to add a grid of icons consisting of allowed modules.

-Option to hide the current v12 Desktop Cards.
+* Option to hide the current v12 Desktop Cards.
-	Adds a “Add to Desktop” link in the User Dropdown
+* Adds a “Add to Desktop” link in the User Dropdown

-Only shows for doctypes, pages and reports.
+    * Only shows for doctypes, pages and reports.

-Notes
+## Notes

 Frappe v11 used a doctype called desktop_icon to store user shortcuts, their order and standard shortcuts as well as icon appearance information.